Sushil Kumar Singh (politician)

+In 2024 Indian general election, he lost the Aurangabad, Bihar Lok Sabha constituency to the RJD leader Abhay Kumar Sinha with margin of 79111 votes.

 Early life

 He was born in Aurangabad to Ramnaresh Singh (Lutan singh) and Pushpalata Singh.
 He completed his early schooling from Gate School (A N High School), Aurangabad, and then enrolled at Banaras Hindu University for his pre-University studies.
 He graduated in political science from Anugrah Narayan College, Patna, Magadh University.